mohaiminul-git/Regression/README.md

-# 📊 Regression Analysis of Bike Rental Demand
+# 📊 Regression Analysis, Model Validation and Diagnostics

 This project is an academic report developed as part of the *"Introductory Case Studies – Project III: Regression Analysis"* course at **TU Dortmund University** during the **winter term 2023/24**.
 The study investigates how various factors influence bike rental demand using linear and polynomial regression techniques.